Minneapolis Thanksgiving Day fire: Fire

 On Thanksgiving day, November 25, 1982, shortly after 5pm, an explosion occurred on the upper floors of the partially demolished Donaldson's store.
-The fire quickly grew out of control and burst through windows, allowing it to spread to the fifth floor of the next-door Northwestern National Bank Building, where it then traveled through the upper floors.
+The fire quickly grew out of control and burst through windows, allowing it to spread to the fifth story of the next-door Northwestern National Bank Building, where it then traveled through the upper floors.
 The bank building lacked sprinklers, as they were not yet required by law.
 130+ firefighters worked for over 12 hours to keep the blaze contained, at one point needing to pull out the building due to concerns that the floors would collapse.
 Flames rose 80-100 feet high and could be seen for miles.
 Additionally, window weights began falling down and hitting the street below, which Fire Chief John Freutel - then a rookie - described as "two-pound bombs".

 Firefighters feared that the flames would spread beyond the block to other structures and potentially threaten the entirety of downtown Minneapolis, so they hosed down the roofs of nearby buildings.
 A fire briefly started on top of the Northern States Power building, but this was promptly extinguished.
 Assistant Fire Chief Tom Dickinson devised a plan to implode the nearby flagship Dayton's department store to act as a firebreak if the wind continued blowing, but the breeze stayed low enough that this did not need to be carried out.
 Smoke did reach neighboring structures through the skyways however, such as a J.C.
 Penney store and the IDS Center, which filled the latter's Crystal Court and caused several windows within both buildings to break; guests at the IDS's adjoining Marquette Hotel were evacuated.

 The fire was ultimately contained the next day, and completely put out by the following Monday.
 While ten firefighters were treated for minor smoke inhalation, there were no fatalities.